Password Best Practices

 Use different passwords for different online profiles

-Fraudsters take the information they extract and attempt to use those login credentials on different websites, with which you may also have an account.
-By using different passwords, you help to ensure that the only online system that is at risk is the one for which data was compromised.
+Fraudsters attempt to use stolen passwords on different websites because they are assuming that you’ve reused passwords.
+By using different passwords, you can limit the damage.
 This is especially true for banking.
 Never use the same password for your online banking login that you use on other websites.

 Don't store your passwords in an unsecure location

-Keeping passwords in unsecure locations, such as written in a notebook you carry, on a sticky note near your computer or saved in an unsecured file on your computer, can quickly lead to password theft.
-Try to create a system for generating passwords that are easy to remember, while still differentiating between passwords and maintaining complexity.
-If you have too many passwords to remember, consider using a password management program.
+Keeping passwords in unsecure locations, such as written in a notebook you carry, on a sticky note near your computer, or saved in an unsecured file on your computer, can quickly lead to password theft.
+Try to create a system for generating passwords that are easy to remember, while still differentiating between passwords and maintaining length.
+If you have too many passwords to remember, consider using a password manager.

 Keep your passwords to yourself

 Don't share your passwords with anyone, including friends and family.
-Instead, create separate login credentials for each individual using any particular online system, especially online banking.
+Instead, create separate login credentials for everyone, especially online banking.